-The Master of Arts in Social Sciences is a cycle of training and specialisation in direct contact with research and the world of work.
-Designed as an interdisciplinary course based on four major issues in the contemporary world, the programme is enhanced by the numerous local, national and international research projects of the Institute of Social Sciences.
+The Master of Arts in Social Sciences is a cycle of training in direct contact with research and the world of work.
+Designed as an interdisciplinary course based on four major issues in the contemporary world, the programme is enhanced by the numerous local and international research projects of the Institute of Social Sciences.

 At the end of the degree course, students will be able to :

 The Master of Arts in Social Sciences consists of two parts: a core programme and a specific orientation, to be chosen from :